Business Office - Collection Policy

-You are responsible for any and all amounts due on your account.
+Students are responsible for any and all amounts due on their accounts.
 Failure to pay any balance in full may result in:

-- You will not be able to register for classes
+- The student will not be able to register for classes

-- You will not receive grades or official transcripts
+- The student will not receive grades or transcripts

-- Your account may be turned over to the North Carolina Department of Revenue or North Carolina Attorney General's Office for collection
+- The account may be turned over to the North Carolina Department of Revenue for collection

-- Your account may be turned over to a collection agency where your credit may be adversely affected
+- The account may be turned over to a collection agency where the student's credit may be adversely affected

-Any account over ninety (90) days past due may be turned over to the N.C.
-Department of Revenue, Set-Off Debt Unit, to collect from your N.C.
-State Tax Refund until your account is paid in full.
+Any account over ninety (90) days past due may be turned over to the NC Department of Revenue, Set-Off Debt Unit, to collect from your NC State Tax Refund until the account is paid in full.
 This is in accordance with G.S.
 105A of the North Carolina General Statutes, Set-Off Debt Collection Act.

-Any account over ninety (90) days past due may be turned over to a collection agency where your credit may be adversely affected.
-Once your account has been submitted to a collection agency, you must remit payment to them directly.
+Any account over ninety (90) days past due may be turned over to a collection agency where the student's credit may be adversely affected.
+Once the account has been submitted to a collection agency, students must remit payment to them directly.